BlocklyProp reference for CONTROL blocks

 The break block will exit a loop and proceed to the next block in the program.

-The pause block forces the program to halt and wait for a specified amount of time (in milliseconds) before continuing on to the next block.
+The pause block forces the program to halt and wait for a specified amount of time before continuing on to the next block.
+Provide a number in ms (milliseconds, 1,000 per second) for the amount of time to wait.
+This can be a number value block or any other block that resolves to a number.

-Each instance of this block lauches a processor automatically.
+Each instance of this block launches a processor automatically.

 The new processor block launches a function into its own processor (cog).
 There are up to 7 processors available on the Propeller.
 See the BlocklyProp Function and Multicore tutorial for details.
 Here are some tips for using the new processor block: